 For all of these reasons, it’s imperative that you take the proper steps to not only protect these intangible assets during your lifetime, but that you also use estate planning to ensure that your intellectual property is properly handled following your death, so your loved ones can continue to get the most value out of these most valuable assets.

-The first step to take in protecting your intellectual property is to formally document it in your business inventory of assets.
+Documentation and Registration The first step to take in protecting your intellectual property is to formally document it in your business inventory of assets.
 When you create your business asset inventory, you are creating a record of its assets, including intangible assets like intellectual property.